Jay and the Americans: Career pinnacle

 In 1966, the group was featured in the Universal comedy film, Wild Wild Winter, singing "Two of a Kind" at the film's finale, with surf band The Astronauts depicted as providing backup instrumentals.
 As of February 2017, the song has been released only on the 1966 soundtrack LP.

 In 1969, they recorded an album of their favorite oldies called Sands of Time, which included "This Magic Moment", which was originally done by the Drifters.
-The single went to #6 in early 1969.
+The single went to No. 6 in early 1969.
 It sold over one million copies, and was awarded a gold disc by the R.I.A.A. in May 1969.
-"This Magic Moment" was the last top ten record for Jay and the Americans, although a follow-up album, Wax Museum, in January 1970, did yield the #19 hit single "Walkin' In The Rain", first recorded by The Ronettes.
+"This Magic Moment" was the last top ten record for Jay and the Americans, although a follow-up album, Wax Museum, in January 1970, did yield the No. 19 hit single "Walkin' In The Rain", first recorded by The Ronettes.
 Their next singles failed to chart, and the band grew apart, but the demand for appearances remained.
 (Around the same time the band recorded "This Magic Moment", Jay and the Americans member Sandy Yaguda produced a Long Island teen sextet called The Tuneful Trolley.
 Their late-1968 Capitol LP, Island In The Sky — a hybrid of Beach Boys and Beatlesque psych-pop—was reissued in 2008 in the UK on Now Sounds.)
 From 1970 to 1971 Jay and the Americans' touring band included Walter Becker and Donald Fagen (of later Steely Dan fame) on backup bass guitar and electric organ.

+Becker and Fagen also contributed string and horn arrangements to the 1970 Jay and the Americans album Capture the Moment.

 Split

 The group split in 1973.
 All of the members moved on to solo musical careers, with the exception of Jay Black, who continued to perform as "Jay and the Americans", using a variety of musicians.

+The original version of "Cara Mia" went to No. 1 in the Netherlands when it was re-released in 1980.

+In 1991, EMI released songs from their catalog on CD for the first time with the compilation album Come A Little Bit Closer.

-In 2001, he was featured in the PBS special Rock, Rhythm, and Doo Wop as "Jay Black & The Americans".
+In 2001, Jay Black was featured in the PBS special Rock, Rhythm, and Doo Wop as "Jay Black & The Americans".

-The original version of "Cara Mia" went to #1 in the Netherlands when it was re-released in 1980.